-Bactria was a capital city of one of the five Yuezhi tribes.
+Bactria was the capital city of one of the five Yuezhi tribes.
 Their name was Xīdùn (肸頓) for the Chinese.
 Without a doubt, these are the same Issedones that Herodotus mentions in the 5th century BC.
 Their capital, Balkh, was “Bactra” for the ancient Greeks.
-But in their own language, the name was βαχλο.
-In Old Persian the city name was Bāxtri, in the Middle Persian Baxl.
+But in their language, the name was βαχλο.
+In Old Persian, the city name was Bāxtri, in the Middle Persian Baxl.

 In modern Afganistan, ie. on the territory of ancient Bactria, there is a Balkh river.
 And somewhat more to the north, in the land of Issedons, there is a lake Balkhash.
 The original word “balkh” therefore probably comes from this general region, and perhaps it somehow relates to water.

 This land of the Xidun (Issedones), located between the Balkh river and Lake Balkhash has been conquered by the Bulgar tribes.

 The Bulgars were a semi-nomadic people of Turkic descent.
 Around the 2nd century AD, they controlled a large state in Central Asia, between the sea of Azov and the Caspian sea.
 (This is the largest orange area on the map below.)
 It included the steppes north of the Caucasus and the banks of the river Volga.
 Bactria lied on the opposite side of the Caspian sea. (see picture above)